In the turbulent years of the 1960s and 70s, few activists were as outspoken as Ira Einhorn.

 Nicknamed "the Unicorn" after his last name (which means “One Horn” in German), Einhorn was a leading advocate for peace on the University of Pennsylvania campus, preaching the values of free love and advocating for environmental reform.
 But behind the hippie facade, darkness lurked.

-In 1979, when neighbors complained about a strange smell emanating from his apartment, police came knocking to question Einhorn about his ex-girlfriend Holly, who had vanished without a trace two years prior.
-What they discovered in a large black steamer trunk in a boarded up closet would shock them all.
-And that’s just where the Unicorn’s story begins.
+In 1979, neighbors complained of a foul odor emanating from Einhorn's apartment.
+Police arrived and questioned Einhorn about his ex-girlfriend Holly Maddux, who had vanished without a trace two years prior.
+As they searched the apartment, they discovered a large black steamer trunk stuffed inside a boarded-up closet.
+What was inside would shock them all.

 As a figure in the environmentalist movement, he might have even assumed an active role in the media circus that would assemble in Harrisburg over the next few days.

 But Ira Einhorn was destined to make headlines of his own.